ipython/ipython-website/index.rst

 - **Book**: Cyrille Rossant has published the `IPython Interactive Computing and Visualization Cookbook <books.html>`_, an advanced-level guide to IPython for data science, and the sequel of his previous book on IPython.
 We thank Packt Publishing for donating a portion of the proceeds from this book to support IPython's development.

-- **IPython 2.3**: A security and bugfix release for IPython 2.x, released 1st
+- **IPython 2.4**: A bugfix and minor featuer release for IPython 2.x, released 30th January 2015.
-  October 2014.

 - **IPython 2.0**: We are proud to announce the availability of IPython 2.0, a major new release including HTML widgets and multi-directory navigation.